-2.1 Application of these Rules and Regulations
+Application of these Rules and Regulations

-All Spectators are invitees of the E.B.L. and their presence at the Championships is subject to their behaving in a correct, ethical and sportsmanlike manner and to their conformance with those Rules and Regulations to which they are subject.
+All Spectators are invitees of the E.B.L. and their presence at the Championship is subject to their behaving in a correct, ethical and sportsmanlike manner and to their conformance with those Rules and Regulations to which they are subject.

-2.2 Watching at Table
+Watching at Table

 No more than eight spectators (including non-playing captains and journalists) shall be permitted at any one table.
 (Where "pits" are in use a larger number of spectators shall be permitted.
-The Chief Tournament Director shall determine the number permitted.)
+The number permitted shall be determined by the Chief Tournament Director.)

 Spectators may watch at only one table and shall be seated.
-The observance of this regulation is particularly important when pre-duplicated boards are in play.
+The observance of this regulation is particularly important when preduplicated boards are in play.
 Any spectator who attempts to watch at a second table will be required to leave the Open Room for the remainder of the Session and in the discretion of the Appeals Committee may be subject to other penalties.